Breadpaid/Davy-Shopify-Theme/README.md

 A minimalist Shopify theme starter template built with Online Store 2.0.
 This template provides basic styling and error-free page rendering to help you kickstart your Shopify theme development.

-This template will also have two features in different branch, one is tailwind support, the other is bootstrap support.
+This template is one of the branch which support tailwind css.

 ## Quick Start